Charles Edward Clark

-Charles Edward Clark (December 9, 1889 – December 13, 1963) was the 5th Dean of Yale Law School and a United States circuit judge of the United States Court of Appeals for the Second Circuit.
+Charles Edward Clark (December 9, 1889 – December 13, 1963) was the 5th Dean of Yale Law School, a United States circuit judge of the United States Court of Appeals for the Second Circuit, and "the principal draftsman" of the Federal Rules of Civil Procedure.

 Education and career

 Born on December 9, 1889, in Woodbridge, Connecticut, to Samuel Orman Clark and Pauline C. Marquand, Clark received a Bachelor of Arts degree in 1911 from Yale University.
 He received a Bachelor of Laws in 1913 from Yale Law School.
 He entered private practice in New Haven, Connecticut from 1913 to 1919.
 He was a member of the Connecticut House of Representatives from 1917 to 1918, and was Republican.
 He was a professor of law at Yale Law School from 1919 to 1929.
 He was a Deputy Judge of the Hamden, Connecticut Town Court from 1927 to 1931.
 He was the Sterling Professor of Law and Dean of Yale Law School from 1929 to 1939.

+The Supreme Court of the United States appointed him as the Reporter to the Advisory Committee on Rules for Civil Procedure in 1935, and the rules that were proposed by that Committee became the Federal Rules of Civil Procedure in 1938.

 He was Special Assistant Attorney General for the Antitrust Division of the United States Department of Justice in 1938.

 Federal judicial service

 Clark was nominated by President Franklin D. Roosevelt on January 5, 1939, to the United States Court of Appeals for the Second Circuit, to a new seat authorized by 52 Stat.
 584. He was confirmed by the United States Senate on March 7, 1939, and received his commission on March 9, 1939.
 He served as Chief Judge and as a member of the Judicial Conference of the United States from 1954 to 1959.
 His service terminated on December 13, 1963, due to his death in Hamden.

+Charles Alan Wright, who went on to coauthor the 54-volume treatise Federal Practice and Procedure, served as a law clerk to Judge Clark.